neboat/opencilk-ppopp-23-ae/README.md

 evaluation.
 These binaries have been compiled for modern x86-64 processors.

-The OpenCilk source code for this artifact is archived here:
+The OpenCilk source code for this artifact, including its LLVM-based compiler, runtime system, and productivity tools, is archived here:
 <https://doi.org/10.5281/zenodo.7336106>.
-For reference, a copy of the source code for OpenCilk, including its LLVM-based compiler, runtime system, and productivity tools, can be found at `/usr/local/src/opencilk` within the Docker image.
+For reference, a copy of the source code can also be found at `/usr/local/src/opencilk` within the Docker image.

-For convenience, this README file is also available online, with the Markdown rendered, from
+For convenience, this README file is also available online, with the Markdown rendered, at
 <https://github.com/neboat/opencilk-ppopp-23-ae/blob/main/README.md>.

 # Getting started guide